plone/training/docs/mastering-plone/volto_components_sponsors.md

 - The default representation for search results is a summary that contains only the most basic information like **title, review state, type, path and description**.
 - With the option `fullobjects` all available field values are present in the fetched data.
-- Another option is `metadata_fields`, which allows to get more attributes (selection of Plone catalog metadata columns) than the default search without a performance expensive fetch via option fullobjects.
+- Another option is `metadata_fields`, which allows to get more attributes (selection of Plone catalog metadata columns) than the default search.
+The search is done without a performance expensive fetch via option `fullobjects` as soon as the attributes are available from catalog as metadata.

 Possible **sort criterions** are indices of the Plone catalog.